Create the Charm directory $ mkdir hello-operator; cd hello-operator # Initialise the Charm directory $ charmcraft init

-This section will guide you through the process of initialising an empty Charm template, and explain the purpose of each file.
+This section will guide you through the process of initialising an empty Charm template (which defaults to creating a Kubernetes charm), and explain the purpose of each file.

 The Charmcraft tool is used throughout the Charm development process, from initialising early directory structure, to publishing your finished Charm to Charmhub.

-To get started, let’s create a new Charm named
+To get started, ensure that you have an appropriate Development Environment for a Charmed Operator, then let’s create a new Charm named

-hello-operator, placing the template in its own directory:
+hello-operator, generating the template in its own directory:

 # Create the Charm directory $ mkdir hello-operator; cd hello-operator # Initialise the Charm directory $ charmcraft init